Changissnz/selfinterest/README.md

 from the pertinence, so must be distanced from.
 In the media of multi-agent activity, integrity could translate into the need for identity-based selflessness, something very subject to the whims of design by more than one instance of self-interest; the default identity of a media with multiple participants is the whole of them all and functionally contained at that.
+Identity provides definition, definition has meaning, allusion to identity strengthens resistance against doubt, and correspondence to identity reaffirms origin that must be good of strength.